oocomeon/gitcoolSkills/README.md

-# gitcoolSkills
-comeonyoucandoit
-Creating a new branch is very quick and simple.
+﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿# gitcoolSkillscomeonyoucandoitCreating a new branch is very quick and simple.--no-ffgreat
---no-ff